 Customer experience or CX, is the customers’ holistic perception of their experience with a business or brand.
 It covers every interaction the customer has with a business, from navigating the website to talking to customer service and receiving the product/service they bought.
 CX tends to be broader in scope than user experience (UX).
 UX is focused on a person’s interaction with an app or website, while CX is more about that person’s overall experience of a brand, including advertising, product quality, and customer support.

-This concept is also borrowed from service design.
-It is a document that shows how a customer moves through an entire service, and the different touchpoints they encounter.
+The concept of a journey map, though commonly used as a UI UX term, is actually borrowed from service design.
+It is a document that shows how a customer moves through an entire service and the different touchpoints they encounter.
 (See also user journey.)

 Learn more about the importance of touchpoints on the overall customer experience in this case study.